Embark versus Wisdom Panel! Using the DNA from our mystery pup, we tried both dog DNA tests to find out which was best.

 Family Tree

-They also provided a hypothetical family tree showing now this combination of genes could have happened.
+They also provided a hypothetical family tree showing how this combination of genes could have happened.

 Genetic Screening

 We did the dog DNA tests for the fun of finding out which breeds combined to make our boy.
-But as I was reviewing the results, things got very serious in the genetic disease screening section.
+But as I was reviewing the results, things got very serious in the dog’s genetic makeup and disease screening section for genetic health risks.

 Seeing Degenerative Myelopathy mentioned in Myles’ report made my heart skip a beat.
 Buster was misdiagnosed with this devastating condition when he started showing signs of the spinal stenosis that eventually took him.

-I truly appreciated Wisdom Panel‘s careful explanation that TWO copies of the genetic variant are needed for dogs to be affected by DM, and Myles only has one.
+I truly appreciated Wisdom Panel‘s careful explanation that dogs need TWO copies of the genetic variant to be affected by DM, and Myles only has one.
 They also provided a link with more information.

 Because we’d purchased the premium test kit, Wisdom Panel also offered a free 15-minute call to discuss Myles’ health results with one of their veterinarians.
 If the results had shown Myles was genetically disposed to something serious, I’d have been grateful to talk to a vet.